oskariruo/H1_/README.md

 cat < ./-file07

-b) Virtual boxand vm are installed and is working:
+b) Virtual box and vm are installed and is working according to the course material:

 ![virtual box](VM.PNG)

 ![vm](VM_toimii.PNG)

-c) WebGoat is installed and is working:
+c) WebGoat is installed and is working according to the material given:

 ![WeGoat working](WebGoat.PNG)